jidn/python-Makefile/README.md

 ### coverage
 It runs your tests observing if they execute the entire code base.
 It then creates a terminal report with lines that missed coverage.
 You can pass additional arguments to coverage use the `arg` command line just like in test.
 To permanently change argument, modify the `COVER_ARG` argument in Makefile.

-If `PACKAGE` is empty, python files are in the same directory as Makefile, you should use a coverage config file to omit the ENV directory from the coverage search.
-In this case, Makefile will create a `.coveragerc` file for you and then stop make execution.
-When you rerun make it will find the `.coveragerc` and append "--cov-config .coveragerc" to `COVER_ARG`.
+If `PACKAGE` is empty, python files are in the same directory as Makefile, you should use a coverage config file to omit the virtual environment directory from the coverage search.
+In this case, Makefile will create a `default.coveragerc` file for you and then stop make execution.
+When you rerun make it will find the `default.coveragerc` and append "--cov-config default.coveragerc" to `COVER_ARG`.

-Here is the created `.coveragerc` with a placeholder for your environment directory.
+Here is the created `default.coveragerc` with a placeholder for your environment directory.

 ```
 [run]